Isolina Ferré: Work as a nun and Mother Superior

-Five years after serving in the missions, Ferrer swore the solemn vows.
+Five years after serving in the missions, Ferré swore the solemn vows.
 She was subsequently transferred from Long Island to Cabo Rojo per request of Ponce's Bishop.
 Upon arriving, she was received by a procession.
 As part of this mission, She and the nuns organized baseball teams and sewing schools.
 She continued working in this convent for 11 years, until she was promoted to abbess.
 As Mother Superior, Ferré remained in Cabo Rojo for six more years, which is the time limit that a Mother Superior can work within the a mission before receiving another assignment.
 She was then sent to Hato Rey, where she was assigned to a religious school.
 Here she replaced part of the institution's materials with new ones, using part of a savings account created by the previous directory.
 Shortly after she contracted Sepsis, and was removed from the position.
 Some time later Ferré traveled to the Bronx, where several of the nuns that studied with her in Philadelphia resided.
 This congregation focused their attention in discouraging street crime.
 One day, Ferré was forced to dress a gang member in nun's clothing, to confuse the members of a rival gang.
 Due to her actions, she was promoted to abbess of the convent.
 She led the other nuns in an effort to revitalize the city's landscape.
 New York's governor Nelson Rockefeller, awarded her the city's "Republican Woman" recognition.
 The community elected her as their official representative in New York's "Committee Against Poverty", but she declined the offer and granted the position to another Puerto Rican resident.
 She did this because Mayor John Lindsay had previously appointed her as his personal representative.
 Ferré focused her work in promoting education among street gangs.
 The convent, interested in promoting community acceptance regardless of religion, was originally called "Dr. White Catholic Center" was renamed "Dr. White Center".
 During this timeframe she continued her education, briefly attending Holly Family College and completing her bachelor's degree at St. Joseph's College for Women.
 After a stint as a teacher in Philadelphia, she was sent back to New York in order to complete and further her studies.
 Ferré completed a sociology master's degree at Fordham University, submitting a thesis based in the strengths and weaknesses of Puerto Rican families that faced conditions of discrimination and poverty after migrating to the city.
 Her final work in the United States took place in Chicago, where she coached a group of Puerto Rican community leaders.